Finding Trends in Software Research: Discussion

 \bi \item More authors from the corpus focus on fewer number of topics. \item This trend reverses when it comes to the top authors.
 We can see that in the top 1\% and 10\% of authors (and to a lesser degree in the top 20\%), more authors focus on fewer number of topics. \item If an author focuses on all the topics, almost always the author would be in the top 20\% of the SE research community. \item Very few authors (3 to be precise) in the top 1\% authors focus specifically on a single topic. \ei

-From this, we offer the following advice to junior faculty: do not over-specialize.
+From this, we offer the following advice.
 The field of SE is very broad and constantly changing.
 Some flexibility in research goals tend to be most rewarding for researchers who explore multiple research directions.